Scoreboarding: Remarks

 Stalling only occurred at the issue stage, when "First Order" conflicts were detected.
-Some other techniques like Tomasulo algorithm additionally resolve WAW dependencies with register renaming.
+Some other techniques like Tomasulo's algorithm additionally resolve WAW dependencies with register renaming.
 The original CDC 6600 likely did not have WAW hazard tracking simply because its designers had to deliver product, and then moved on to the 7600: stalling instead was the most expedient option.
 There is no technical reason why Register renaming should not be added to Scoreboards.

 An analysis of both algorithms was carried out by Luke Leighton and a transformation process outlined which shows equivalence between the Tomasulo algorithm and the 6600 Scoreboard algorithm.
 WAW hazards resolution is indeed missing from the original algorithm: the 6600 would stall at the first occurrence of a Write Hazard.